 2. Hedge against negative returns

 Equity swap contracts can be used in hedging risk exposures.
 The derivatives are frequently used to hedge against negative returns on a stock without forgoing the possession rights on it.
-For example, an investor holds some shares, but he believes that the recent macroeconomic trends will push the stock price down in the short term while substantially appreciating in the long term.
-Thus, he can enter the swap agreement to mitigate the negative short-term returns of stock without selling the shares.
+For example, an investor holds some shares, but he believes that recent macroeconomic trends will push the stock price down in the short term, although he expects the stock to substantially appreciate in the long term.
+Thus, he might enter a swap agreement to mitigate possible negative short-term impact on the stock without selling the shares.

 3. Access more securities

 Finally, equity swap contracts may allow investing in securities that otherwise would be unavailable to an investor.
 By replicating the returns from a stock through an equity swap, the investor can overcome certain legal restrictions without breaking the law.

 Similar to other types of swap contracts, equity swaps are primarily used by financial institutions, including investment banks, hedge funds, and lending institutions or large corporations.

 In order to understand the functioning of equity swap contracts, let’s consider the following example.
 The manager of Fund A is wanting to replicate the returns of ABC Corp.’s stock without purchasing the company’s actual shares.

 On the other hand, Investor B holds a long position in the stocks of ABC Corp.
 Investor B believes that the company’s stock price will be volatile in the short term, thus he wants to hedge the potential risk of the stock price dropping.
 Fund A and Investor B can create an equity swap contract with each other to achieve their respective goals.
 The swap will include the exchange of future streams of cash flows.